YimMenu-Lua/Samurais-Scripts/FEATURES.md

     - The ability to set a custom shortcut key for a specific animation so that you could play it any time you want.
 I have mine set as **[L]** to play a hitch-hike animation.
     - Some animations produce sound (Sleeping, Crying, DJ *(plays loud music)*, some uh.. uhm, NSFW animations also play sounds).
     - An option to browse and play animations using hotkeys.
 This option may interfere with gameplay so you can enable/disable it any time you want.
+    - New **Favorites** tab:
+      - Save animations and scenarios to favorites then play them from this tab (they will persist even if you reset your config from the **Settings** tab).
+    - New **Recently Played** tab:
+      - A new tab that shows recently played animations and scenarios and allows you to play/stop them from there.

 - **Sound Player:**
   - Plays either human speeches or loud radio music that players nearby can hear (assuming you're not lagging and there are no sync issues).